-5.10 (OC) HMIS Participating Agencies Only: The applicant has a staff person identified for the HMIS Agency Administrative Role to manage the project's HMIS data.
+5.10 (OC) HMIS Participating Agencies Only (excluding DV): The applicant has a staff person identified for the HMIS Agency Administrative Role to manage the project's HMIS data.
 (Note, if the role is the Executive Director's or President's, no points applied.
 EDs historically do not have the capacity to fill this role.)
-[New Project Thresholds and Standards Form] Reviewer Notes: 1 Admi nistrative Capacity Possible Score Project Score 5.11 The administrative staff are separate from the services staff.
-[Organizational chart: where does the CoC Program grant get executed and what staff is working on it; New Project Form] Reviewer Notes: 3 5.12 Funding for the administrative staff is stable.
-There are adequate administrative staff to ensure agency stability throughout project implementation.
-[New Project Thresholds and Standards Form; Budget vs Actual profit and loss statement] Reviewer Notes: 3
+[New Project Supplemental Information Form] Reviewer Notes: 1 Admi nistrative Capacity Possible Score Project Score 5.11 The administrative staff are separate from the services staff.
+[Organizational chart: where does the CoC Program grant get executed and what staff is working on it; New Project Supplemental Information Form] Reviewer Notes: 3 5.12 Funding for the administrative staff is stable.
+There are adequate administrative staff to ensure agencystability throughout project implementation.
+[New Project Supplemental Information Form; Budget vs Actual profit and loss statement] Reviewer Notes: 3

-Section VI: Project Performance Section VI Score Possible Points Added: PSH: 73 RRH: 64 Possible points subtracted: -5 Minimum Points Required or Review is Triggered: PSH: 37 RRH: 33 (if section is scored) The following project performance scores are based on CoC Annual Performance December 31, 2023, unless otherwise noted.
-All applicants that currently run ar source, will be scored for this section using the CoC-APR report from HMIS or co for TH-RRH funding and currently running an RRH project, they will be scored for from a comparable database for the RRH project. n RRH or PSH project, regardless of funding omparable database.
-For applicants applying Populations Served Possible Score Project Score 6.1a RRH Only: At least 40% of the people served by the project had a disability.
-Benchmark 40%.
-[Q13a2 divided by total enrolled] Reviewer Notes: Less than 25% 6 0 25% - 39% 40% and Above A VSP RRH Projects or not an RRH Project t N/A
+Section VI: Project Performance

+Section VI Score

+Possible Points Added: PSH: 68 RRH & TH-RRH: 59

+Possible points subtracted: -5

+Minimum Points Required or Review is Triggered: PSH: 34

+RRH & TH-RRH: 29 (if section is scored)

+The following project performance scores are based on CoC Annual Performance Reports (CoC-APRs) for January 1, 2023, to December 31, 2023, unless otherwise noted.
+All applicants that currently run an RRH or PSH project, regardless of funding source, will be scored for this section using the CoC-APR report from HMIS or comparable database.
+For applicants applying for TH-RRH funding and currently running an RRH project, they will be scored for this section using the CoC-APR report from a comparable database for the RRH project.

+Popu ations Served Possible Score Project Score

+6.1a (OC) RRH Only: At least 45% of the people served by the project had a disability.
+Benchmark 45%.
+[Q13a2 divided by total enrolled] Reviewer Notes: ,

+Less than 25% 0 5

+45% and Above 10

+A VSP RRH Projects or not an RRH Project N/A

-6.1b (OC) PSH Only: At least 80% of households served by the project were chronically homeless.
+6.1b PSH Only: At least 80% of households served by the project were

-(00)
+(OC) chronically homeless.

-[A003 - Chronic Homelessness - Check if participants found non- Chronically Homeless, staff will follow up with grantee to determine CH status]
+[A003 - Chronic Homelessness - Check if participants found non-

+Chronically Homeless, staff will follow up with grantee to determine

+CH status]

 Reviewer Notes:

-Loss they 50% 0

-Less than 50% 0
+Less than 50% 50-79% 0 2

-50-79% 80-100% 2 4
+80-100% 4 -

-Not a PSH Project N/A
+Not a PSH Project N/A -

 6.1c PSH &amp; RRH: 100% of project participants entered the project from an eligible situation.
+1

 [CoC APR Q15 - if participants are found ineligible, staff will follow up with the grantee to determine eligibility]

 Reviewer Notes:

 No -5

 Yes 0

-Not a PSH or RRH project N/A
+C 1 d Not a PSH or RRH project N/A

+6.1d (SP) RRH Only : At least 80% of exits were to a permanent housing destination.

-(SP) destination.
-HUD Benchmark 80% [CoC-APR 23a/b] Reviewer Notes:
+(31) HUD Benchmark 80% [CoC-APR 23a/b]

 Reviewer Notes:

 No exits or Less than 70% 0

 70-79% 5

-80% -100% 15
+80% -100% 15 -

 Not an RRH Project N/A

-6.1e (OC) PSH &amp; RRH : At least 95% of exits were to a known destination.
-[CoC-APR 23a/b]
+6.1e (OC) PSH &amp; RRH : At least 95% of exits were to a known destination. [ CoC-APR 23α/b ] 1

 Reviewer Notes:

 0-94% 0

 95% -100% 1

 Not a PSH or RRH Project N/A

 6.1f (SP) PSH Only: At least 80% of exits were to a permanent housing destination.
-Benchmark 80% [ CoC-APR 23c. ]
+Benchmark 80%

+[CoC-APR 23c.]

 Reviewer Notes:

 Below 80% 0

-15 -

-80% -100% 10
+80% -100% 15

+Not a PSH Project N/A